Ftsos/EnderButt/README.md

 `pitchSound`: The Pitch of the Sound that is going to play

 `volumeSound`: The Voulume of the Sound that is going to play

+---
+*Sorry for english gramatical errors, i'm actually learing it ;).*